nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-for-adobe-cc.md

 ## Using Nuxeo CC Connector

+The below information pertains to the local client install of **1.2.16 or newer** (available since October 2021).

 ### Logging into Your Server

+{{#> callout type='info' }}
+Before using the Connector, know your Nuxeo instance url.
+The Nuxeo instance url is typically composed of 2 parts: the base url (https://myNuxeoServer.com) and the context path (/nuxeo is used by default).
+So your "complete" instance url might look like `https://myNuxeoServer.com/nuxeo`
+{{/callout}}

 From the main InDesign, Photoshop or Illustrator menu, choose **Window** > **Extensions** > **Nuxeo CC Connector**